_edited.png)

 Ancient Greece

-In Ancient Greek society (2000-300 BC) bees and honey were a major and persistent symbol.
-Bees were often linked with knowledge, health, and power.
+In ancient Greek society (2000-300 BC), bees and honey were significant symbols.
+Bees were often associated with knowledge, health, and power.

 Africa

-According to Raymond Huber, the Bushmen of the Kalahari Desert told this creation story that included the bee: Bee was a kindly creature.
-One night, Mantis needed to cross a great, flooded river to reach his family and asked Bee for help.
-Bee offered to carry Mantis on her back.
-She flew over the raging waters but was beaten down by a strong wind.
-Bee was dangerously close to the waves when she saw a magnificent flower floating on the water.
-Bee dropped Mantis onto the flower, fell beside her, and died of exhaustion.
-When the sun rose, curled up on the flower was the first human being – Bee’s sacrifice.
+According to Raymond Huber, the Bushmen of the Kalahari Desert tell a creation story about a kind bee.
+One night, Mantis needed to cross a flooded river and asked Bee for help.
+She carried Mantis on her back but struggled against strong winds.
+Spotting a magnificent flower in the water, Bee dropped Mantis onto it and then fell beside the flower, dying from exhaustion.
+When the sun rose, the first human being emerged from the flower, a testament to Bee’s sacrifice.

 Slavic

-In Slavic folklore, it was believed that bees are capable of communicating with humans and the gods.
-They were admired for their wisdom and their ability to understand human speech.
-Bees were believed to whisper their secrets to those who listened and their buzzing seen as a form of language that could be understood by those with the right knowledge or intuition.
+In Slavic folklore, bees were thought to have the ability to communicate with both humans and the gods.
+They were admired for their wisdom and their capacity to comprehend human speech.
+It was believed that bees would share their secrets with those who listened closely, and their buzzing was seen as a form of language that could be understood by individuals with the right knowledge or intuition.

 Native American